Get the newsletter.

 Love this asparagus salad recipe?
 You’ll also love these easy spring and summer vegetable dishes:

-This fresh, easy asparagus salad with peas, feta, mint, and lemon takes minutes to cook and makes an absolute best, fresh vegetable side dish for spring and summer.
+This fresh, easy asparagus salad recipe combines just-cooked asparagus with fresh flavors like peas, feta, mint, and lemon for the absolute best vegetable side dish for spring and summer.
+Serve with chicken, steak, shrimp, or salmon, or enjoy all on its own.

 Prep Time15 minutes